arwahyu01/main-master/README.md

   - Run `php artisan delete:mvc [name]` to delete a module (delete all file and table in database)

 ## License
-- No License (free to use for personal) [README.md](..%2Fmvc-builder%2FREADME.md)
+- MVC Builder Package: This package is offered with no license, making it free to use for personal projects.
-- Template `Eduadmin` is not free; you can buy it [here](https://themeforest.net/item/eduadmin-responsive-bootstrap-admin-template-dashboard/29365133)
+- Eduadmin Template: The Eduadmin template used for the views in this package is not free.
+You'll need to purchase a license for commercial use from [here](https://themeforest.net/item/eduadmin-responsive-bootstrap-admin-template-dashboard/29365133).
-- Don't remove the credits in any of the files
+- Copyright and Attribution: Please respect the copyright of the package and its contributors.
+Do not remove the credits included within the files.

-#### I hope this project can help you to make your project faster and easier to develop :)
+#### I hope this MVC Builder makes your development process faster and easier! 😊